ShoshBeer/LearningDictionaries/README.md

    - wordsToExclude - an array of terms which will exclude a word if one of them is found in its definition.
    - minWordLength - minimum number of characters a word needs to be included, default 3.
    - POStoInclude - a string with the parts of speech to include in the new dictionary.
 Parts of speech need to be as written in the "pos" keys of the Kaikki dictionary objects and separated by spaces.
 Default is nouns, verbs, and adjectives.
+   - ExcludeProfanity - boolean to control if words with vulgar, derogatory, and offensive tags are removed.
+Default is True.
  - The following processing is done to return the new dictionary:
    - Remove phrases with spaces
    - Filter to specified parts of speech and words that meet minimum length
-   - Filter out word senses with vulgar, derogatory, or offensive tag
+   - Filter out word senses with vulgar, derogatory, or offensive tag if `ExcludeProfanity=True`
    - Words are added to the new dictionary with their definitions and related words
      - Related words are filtered if they contain or are contained by the entry word and duplicates are not added to the related words list
  - Returned dictionary is called the draft dictionary and has the form: